 So, I brought my insecurities and fears to the Lord, and I started asking Him about it.
 Really, at the time, all I did was talk to God about my fears surrounding the idea of speaking in tongues, and that I thought it was an absurd idea.

 But one day God asked me to look into His Word and see what it said about the topic.
-So, after a few months, I did.
+So, I did.
 I realized the Bible actually has quite a lot to say about it.

 I Corinthians 14:1-5